MecanicalDragon/obsidian_programming/Java/JMM/Java Native Memory Tracking.md

 		- JDK 7 - JDK 11: 60013 buckets
 		- JDK 11+: 65536 buckets
 	- **SymbolTable** - data structure that stores information about symbols (variable names, method names, class names, etc.).
 During the compilation the compiler stores information about variables, methods, and classes in a Symbol Table.
 This information is then used to generate bytecode, which the JVM executes.
 Key Points:
-		- Identifiers Storage: The Symbol Table keeps track of the identifiers in the source code and their associated metadata (e.g., type, scope, memory location).
+		- **Identifiers Storage**.
+The Symbol Table keeps track of the identifiers in the source code and their associated metadata (e.g., type, scope, memory location).
-		- Compile-Time Role: During compilation, the compiler uses the Symbol Table to resolve references, check for type correctness, and perform optimizations.
+		- **Compile-Time Role**.
+During compilation, the compiler uses the Symbol Table to resolve references, check for type correctness, and perform optimizations.
-		- Runtime Role: At runtime, the JVM may use a similar structure to manage and look up classes, methods, and fields.
+		- **Runtime Role**.
+At runtime, the JVM may use a similar structure to manage and look up classes, methods, and fields.
 	- **Runtime Constant Pool**.
 Compile-time numeric literals or method and field references, resolved at runtime.
 - **Directly allocated** – usually don’t play a big role in total memory consumption:
 	- **Direct buffers** - NIO buffers: `ByteBuffer.allocateDirect()`